-Note: Please be sure that your server is activated before trying to connect the client DBT's.
+Note: Please be sure that your server is activated before trying to connect any client machines.

-For each client computer, install DBT by following the Simple Installation instructions.
+For each client computer, install DBT/NimPro by following the Single-User (Simple) Installation instructions.

-On the Activation Wizard main page is a radio button labeled, Connect to the network license server.
+Next, you need to connect each client machine to the server.
+To do this, launch the Activation Wizard as described previously.
+On the Activation Wizard main page find the radio button labeled, Connect to the network license server.
 Select that and click the Next button.

-To complete your connection on each client machine, you need to fill in:
+To complete your connection from each client machine, you need to fill in:

 Once you have entered this data, click the Test button to try the connection.
 A successful test indicates that the data you entered are valid.
-If the test is unsuccessful, the most common causes of connection failure are these:
+If the test is unsuccessful, some common causes of connection failure are these:

-Assuming your test was successful, click Next to see the final confirmation page.
-Click Finish to save your connection.
+If your test was successful, click Next to see the confirmation page, and click Finish to establish your connection.

-Note: It is possible to connect to a server DBT even if it is not activated.
-If your client DBT does not run after the connection is complete, check your server.
+Note: It is possible to connect to a Duxbury program server even if it is not activated.
+If your client does not run after the connection is complete, check your server.